sindresorhus/ps-list/readme.md

 Type: `boolean`<br>
 Default: `true`

-Return other users' processes as well as your own.
+Include other users' processes as well as your own.

 On Windows this has no effect and will always be the users' own processes.